The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Introduction

-Despite their similarity it seems that $2$-stage stochastic ILPs are significantly harder to solve than $n$-fold ILPs.
-Yet, no super exponential lower bound for the running time of an algorithm solving the \TwoStage{} problem was shown.
-There is a lower bound for a more general class of ILPs in \cite{DBLP:journals/corr/abs-1904-01361} that contain $2$-stage stochastic ILPs showing that the running time is double-exponential parameterized by the topological height of the treedepth decomposition of the primal or dual graph.
-However, the topological height of $2$-stage stochastic ILPs is constant and thus no strong lower bound can be derived for this case.
+Despite their similarity, it seems that \TwoStage{} ILPs are significantly harder to solve than \nfold{} ILPs.
+Yet, no superexponential lower bound for the running time of any algorithm solving the \TwoStageProb{} problem was shown.
+There is a lower bound for a more general class of ILPs in~\cite{DBLP:journals/corr/abs-1904-01361} that contain \TwoStage{} ILPs showing that the running time is double-exponential parameterized by the topological height of the treedepth decomposition of the primal or dual graph.
+However, the topological height of \TwoStage{} ILPs is constant and thus no strong lower bound can be derived for this case.

-If we relax the necessity of an integral solution, the $2$-stage stochastic LP problem becomes solvable in time $2^{2\Delta^{O(t^3)}} \cdot n \log^3(n) \log(||U-L||_{\infty}) \log(||w||_{\infty})$ \cite{DBLP:journals/corr/abs-1912-03501}.
-For the case of mixed Integer Linear Programs there exists an algorithm solving $2$-stage stochastic MILPs in time $2^{\Delta^{\Delta^{t^{O(t^2)}}}} \cdot n \log^3(n) \log(||U-L||_{\infty}) \log(||w||_{\infty})$ \cite{DBLP:journals/corr/abs-1912-03501}.
-Both results rely on the fractionality of a solution, which is of size dependent only on the parameters.
-This allows us to scale the problem up such that it becomes an ILP (as the solution has to be integral) and thus state-of-the-art algorithms for $2$-stage stochastic ILPs can be applied.
+If we relax the necessity of an integral solution, the \TwoStage{} LP problem becomes solvable in time $2^{2\Delta^{O(t^3)}} n \log^3(n) \log(||u-\ell||_{\infty})$ $\log(||c||_{\infty})$~\cite{DBLP:journals/corr/abs-1912-03501}.
+For the case of mixed integer linear programs there exists an algorithm solving \TwoStage{} MILPs in time $2^{\Delta^{\Delta^{t^{O(t^2)}}}} n \log^3(n) \log(||u-\ell||_{\infty}) \log(||c||_{\infty})$ \cite{DBLP:journals/corr/abs-1912-03501}.
+Both results rely on the fractionality of a solution, whose size is only dependent on the parameters.
+This allows us to scale the problem such that it becomes an ILP (as the solution has to be integral) and thus state-of-the-art algorithms for \TwoStage{} ILPs can be applied.

 There are also studies for a more general case called 4-Block ILPs where the constraint matrix consists of non-zero entries in the first few columns, the first few rows and block-wise along the diagonal.
-This may be seen as the combination if $n$-fold and $2$-stage stochastic ILPs.
-Only little is known about them: 4-Block ILPs are in XP \cite{DBLP:conf/ipco/HemmeckeKW10}.
-Further, a lower and upper bound on the Graver Basis elements (inclusion-wise minimal kernel elements) of $O_{\text{FPT}}(n^{s_D})$ were shown recently \cite{DBLP:journals/corr/abs-1805-03741}.
-Here $O_{FPT}$ hides a multiplicative factor that is only dependent on the parameters and $s_D$ is the number of rows in the submatrix $D$ appearing repeatedly in the first few rows.
+This may be seen as the combination of \nfold{} and \TwoStage{} ILPs.
+Only little is known about them: They are in XP \cite{DBLP:conf/ipco/HemmeckeKW10}.
+Further, a lower and upper bound on the Graver Basis elements (inclusion-wise minimal kernel elements) of $O(n^{r} f(k,\Delta))$ was shown recently \cite{DBLP:conf/esa/0009K0S20}, where $r$ is the number of rows in the submatrix appearing repeatedly in the first few rows and $k$ denotes the sum of the remaining block dimensions.